Benson-D/react-jobly/README.md

   - A user can edit their profile
   - Apply for a job with a click of a button
   - Authentication is handled with [JSON Web Tokens](https://jwt.io/)
-  - Routes are protected so a user needs to be logged to access the application
+  - Routes are protected so a user needs to be logged in to access the application

 ## Features to add
   - Live Search